Techniek-Nederland/techniek-nederland-formulieren/source/architecture.rst

 #####################################################
 Most of the times an Object will be a building, but it could also be for instance a meadow (solar panels).
 Objects in the Netherlands are registered by the Kadaster.
-Each Object (and sub-object) is documented with a unique Kadaster ID (VBO).
+Each Object (and sub-object) is documented with a unique Kadaster ID (VBO), also known as BAG ID.
 See https://www.kadaster.nl/zakelijk/producten/adressen-en-gebouwen/bag-api-individuele-bevragingen and https://catalogus.kadaster.nl/bag/nl/page/Verblijfsobject.